Why Some Teens Struggle More With Depression in the Winter Months

 Teens who already feel overwhelmed may find that winter makes everything feel heavier and harder to manage.

-How Teen Therapy Can Help During the Winter Months
+How Teen Counseling in Katy, TX Can Help During the Winter Months

 Teen therapy can be a powerful tool for helping teens manage depression during the winter.
 A trained teen therapist can help your teen talk about what they are feeling in a safe and supportive space.